idosch/idosch.github.io/source/_posts/2014-04-18-microcorruption-ctf-part-i.markdown

 4666:  3041           ret
 ```
 After absorbing all these information it's pretty clear what to do.
 We begin by entering a username that will overwrite the password's length boundaries at `0x43a2` and `0x43b5` with more appropriate values such as `0x1` and `0xff`.
 We also use the username to change the return address at `0x43cc` to that of `unlock_door`. `0x616161616161616161616161616161616101ff61616161616161616161616161616161616161616161614a44` is a good choice.
 Next, we enter a password whose sole purpose is to overwrite `0x43c6` with `0x0`.
 Since the username already took care of the password's length we can enter a password longer than 16 chars. `0x616161616161616161616161616161616100` does the job.

+In the next post I'll add my solutions to the next levels.